 Graduate Certificate in Actuarial Science

-Building upon concepts covered in the Graduate Certificate in Actuarial Foundations, the Graduate Certificate in Actuarial Science at Boston University’s Metropolitan College further cultivates the ability to “think like an actuary” by developing problem-solving skills through exposure to a wide range of actuarial-related topics, notably interest theory and probability.
+Building on concepts covered in the Graduate Certificate in Actuarial Foundations, the Graduate Certificate in Actuarial Science at Boston University’s Metropolitan College further cultivates the ability to “think like an actuary” by developing problem-solving skills through exposure to a wide range of actuarial-related topics, notably interest theory and probability.

 Learning Outcomes